 The William Seymour Project equips Pentecostal churches to strengthen congregational life, develop leaders, and challenge injustice in their communities through Community Organising.

-This month, will are starting our Justice and Leadership Course, an introduction to community organising through faith based lens.
+We have just finished our first ever Justice and Leadership Course, an introduction to community organising through faith based lens.
 Check out what the course is all about below

 Our wider programme focuses on three areas.

 Inviting Pentecostal Pastors into an ecumenical leadership space to learn the tools of community organising – and to equip churches to build partnerships,alliances, relational and political power to drive through change in their communities.